 Red Flag #2 – Products aren’t that good either.

-You’d think that Malaleuca has awesome products but in truth, there’s nothing really special about them.
+You’d think that Melaleuca has awesome products but in truth, there’s nothing really special about them.

-In fact, many actually complain on the quality of those products…
+In fact, many actually complain about the quality of those products…

 And here’s another…

-Although the cleaning products and detergents may have some good effects, the nutrition vitamins on the other hand, got me quite doubtful as there are elements used which are deemed unhealthy…
+Although the cleaning products and detergents may have some good effects, the nutrition vitamins on the other hand, got me quite doubtful as there are elements used that are deemed unhealthy…

 In terms of products, well I’ll explain it here…

-Red Flag #3 – You are Forced into Autoshipping!
+Red Flag #3 – You Might be Forced Into Autoshipping.

-In order to maintain your membership within the company, you will need to spend at least 35 Malaleuca points per month.
+In order to maintain your membership within the company, you will need to spend at least 35 Melaleuca points per month.

 Just to be clear, 35 points isn’t just a mere $35.